jefflew/zencart-en-ceon-uri-mapping/readme.txt

 webchills

-Changed files updated to reflect changes in Zen Cart 1.5.6 Code rewritten for PHP 7.3 and 7.2 compatibility
+Changed files updated to reflect changes in Zen Cart 1.5.6 Code changes for PHP 7.3 and 7.2 compatibility

 This version is for Zen Cart 1.5.6 only!
 If you are using Zen Cart 1.5.5 use version 4.5.5!